 "You're the fourth."
 This was getting embarrassing.

 "Better you than me," he muttered under his breath.
-He looked quite embarrassed as well.
-"You're my seventh."
+He looked quite embarrassed too, "You're my seventh."

 Seven blind dates?
 What is wrong with him?
 "What is wrong with you?"

 "There's nothing with me," he said, getting defensive.
-"My mom is just having delusions of me settling down."
+"My mom's just having delusions of me settling down."